quii/learn-go-with-tests/error-types.md

 ## What we should do

-When writing tests from a TDD approach we have the benefit of getting into the mindset of:
+With TDD we have the benefit of getting into the mindset of:

 > How would _I_ want to use this code?

 What we could do for `DumbGetter` is provide a way for users to use the type system to understand what kind of error has happened.

-As discussed, let's start with a test.
+Let's start with a test.

 ```go
 t.Run("when you dont get a 200 you get a status error", func(t *testing.T) {